UnveiledSafe8/ANDless/README.md

 - Direct support for logic-level design and industry-standard HDL integration, easing the learning curve
 - Full customizability of minimization algorithms for research and education

 My initial target platform is Linux, focusing on a CLI-first design with gradual expansion to full-featured native frontends.
 ANDless will be built from the ground up for maintainability and community collaboration.
-ANDless is not intended to replace massive commercial synthesis suites but rather to bridge the gap between hardware engineering education and professional design tools.
+ANDless is not intended to replace massive commercial syntåhesis suites but rather to bridge the gap between hardware engineering education and professional design tools.

 ## Technical Stack
 ### Linux